lorinkoz/talk-djangoconau20-schemas/slides.md

 ![Meme of clapping the hand of someone who's drowning regarding an online question](images/hand-clap-drowning-meme.png)

-???

-I felt quite identified with the redditer, since I myself had the same question a couple of years ago.
-And, despite the fact that I took a different approach than this person, it’s true that there’s more than this mate and me out in the ocean wondering what is wrong with the path they have taken, or are about take, when it comes to multi-tenancy in Django.

 ---

 class: middle center

 ![Reddit post about multi-million dollar app idea for a SaaS in Django](images/intro3.png)

-???

-But anyways, I now feel in a much better position to answer this mate and myself of what was wrong then and what could still be wrong today.

 ---